JokerRH/zfstools/README.md

 9e -> 04
 The value you type will be interpreted as hexadecimal.
 Example cmake option: -DID_KEY=03
+### DISABLE_ID_CHECK
+If set to **ON**, disables the pool_guid check, importing only based on the pool name.
+Ensure that you do not have multiple pools with the same name, there is no check for this!

 ### PEM
 To derive the KEK, the public key from the Privacy-Enhanced Mail (PEM) file is needed.
 You can generate it using the keysetup tool.
 It could be extracted automatically (using loadkey's **YK_LoadPEM**), but is tied to the wrapped key anyways.
 As such, it was chosen to be hardcoded to reduce runtime error sources.